tjoyner/ofvioletsandlicorice/chapter5.md

 "It's so sad," said Amalia, getting out of the car.

-"I saw the vines clinging to the Elm, which is recovering, there's a lot to replant...but the job is possible," Daniel said, "as long as we want to do it."
+"I saw vines clinging to the Elm, which is recovering, there's a lot to replant... but the job is possible," Daniel said, "as long as we want to do it."

 This time Amalia had not turned away.
 She looked down, and whispered "Perhaps it is doable."
 Daniel reached out, opened his hand, then he realized that he was about to caress her face and felt a shyness.
 He closed his hand into a fist and dropped his arm to his side.
 Amalia smiled at him, and said, with a shine in her eyes: "I don't need paternal caresses."
 He was dumbfounded, unable to answer.
 Then she came up boldly and putting her hands on his hips, pulled him against her, looking into his eyes, then kissed him on the mouth: a long, warm kiss.
 <br/><br/><br/>